Molecular Medicine Program

 Starts in July

-Third Year and beyond: Complete elective coursework so that total graded courses less than or equal to 24 credits; Research credits switch from MMED 601 to MMED 701 once passed into candidacy.
+Third Year and beyond: Complete elective coursework so total graded courses equal at least 24 credits; Research credits switch from MMED 601 to MMED 701 once passed into candidacy.
 Minimum of 1 credit of 701 is required each regular semester thereafter for a total of 18 credits to graduate.

 MMED 400.
 Research Rotations.
 0 Unit.